gildahl/arcadeVFE/README.md

 Issues/Limitations
 ==================
 Because this software is not code-integrated with the host emulator, but relies on external automation techniques, there are a few limitations that should be noted.
-Neither may ever be noticed, but they are good to be aware of.
+These may ever be noticed, but they are good to be aware of.

 1. arcadeVFE can only tell when a new game is loaded, but not when it is exited.
 It can only surmise that you have exited a game when it detects that you have started a new and different game.
 Consequently, if you exit a game and re-enter the SAME game, arcadeVFE will be oblivious that you did this.
 This should not affect gameplay at all since whatever profiles were loaded while you were first playing will still be loaded.
 However, arcadeVFE will not be able to provide feedback (such as a beep or voice annunciation) when restarting the game.
 Only upon starting a new game.

-2. Trackball and spinner games rely on the arcade emulator (such as ATC) to have the focus.
+2. Trackball and spinner games rely on the arcade software having the focus.
 The game information window that arcadeVFE overlays over the emulator is therefore designed to not take the focus.
 However, any mouse clicks made by the user that occur while the game information is displayed (whether or not you are actually viewing it), will cause the overlay to steal the focus.
 This means that it is not possible to use mouse buttons as input for trackball and spinner games (such as for a fire button), otherwise focus will be taken away from the emulator and mouse input will stop working.
-The solution to this is to simply ensure that you are using a (non-mouse) XInput device (or virtual device) button as your fire button, in which case, everything should work as intended.
+The solution to this is to either keep this feature turned off, or to ensure that you are using a (non-mouse) XInput device (or virtual device) button as your fire button, in which case, everything should work as intended.
 Note that non-trackball and spinner games should be generally immune from this issue, unless you click your mouse while playing, or click on your desktop window with your motion controller.

 3. arcadeVFE pauses operation while its Settings screen is displayed.
 Therefore, if you attempt to use your Virtual Arcade while the Setting screen is open, arcadeVFE may lose its state and be unable to return to normal operation.
-If this happens, just close your arcade software, exit arcadeVFE completely, then restart it.
+If this happens, just close your arcade software, exit arcadeVFE completely, then restart them.